Provides an efficient way for executing bulk insert/update on a database without having to hand-write INSERT or UPDATE statements.

 The password with which to authenticate to the SSH Server.
 Provider either this or the SSH Key File.

-The path to the Private Key File with which to authenticate to the SSH Server.
+The Private Key File contents with which to authenticate to the SSH Server.
 Provider either this or the SSH Password.
 If using this, the node must be run on a drop point.

 SSH KeyFile Pass Phrase